 America Responds to 9/11

 • Sept.
-12, 2001: Bush addresses the nation, declaring war and stating: “The United States of America will use all our resources to conquer this enemy.
+12, 2001: Bush addresses the nation, announcing war and stating: “The United States of America will use all our resources to conquer this enemy.
 We will rally the world.
 We will be patient.
 We’ll be focused, and we will be steadfast in our determination.
 This battle will take time and resolve, but make no mistake about it, we will win.”

 • Sept.
-20, 2001: In a speech addressing Congress and the nation, Bush announces the War on Terror, saying, “Our war on terror begins with al-Qaeda, but it does not end there.
+20, 2001: In a speech addressing Congress and the nation, Bush announces the War on Terror, saying, “Our war on terror begins with al Qaeda, but it does not end there.
 It will not end until every terrorist group of global reach has been found, stopped and defeated.”

 • Sept.
 25, 2001: Defense Secretary Donald Rumsfeld announces the anti-terror campaign as “Operation Enduring Freedom,” which he says will take years to fight.
 The following day, Saudi Arabia ends diplomatic ties with Afghanistan’s Taliban government.